-Contact DTB to update your data, graphics and information files.
+Contact DTB to update your data, graphics, and information files.

-2) TRANSFORMATION: The next stage in the process renders the original content into its new structure or format.
-DTB uses a conversion engine which bases its decisions on mark-up structure and mapping information prior to conversion.
+The next stage of the process renders the original source content into its new structure or format.
+Prior to conversion, DTB uses a conversion engine, which bases its decisions on the mark-up structure and mapping information.
 Using this information, the source file is disassembled, and its elements, attributes, and content are output in a series of file streams.
 Source content structure and available metadata are stored in a database for reexamination or reuse.
-The conversion engine applies the structure elements and writes the data to the new destination file(s) specification or format.
-The conversion generates required reports: content transferred, number of elements converted, the overall mark-up-to-content ratio for both source and destination formats, and other quality metrics.
-Metrics are saved for each converted file and this detailed information forms part of the audit trail for each converted document.
+The conversion engine applies the structure elements and writes the data to the new destination file specification or format.
+The conversion generates required reports – content transferred, number of elements converted, overall mark-up-to-content ratio for source and destination formats, and other quality metrics.
+These metrics are saved for each converted file and form part of the audit trail for each converted document.

-Unexpected deviations from the source content are flagged for correction and noted on a hard copy of the converted document.
+Unexpected deviations from the source content are flagged for correction and noted on a hardcopy of the converted document.